seclab-ucr/SyzVegas/README.md

-Syzkaller with MAB scheduling and seed selection.
+Syzkaller with MAB task scheduling and seed selection.

 Based on syzkaller version at 2020/01/08